utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-from-insomnia.md

 ## Export a HAR file from Insomnia

-1. In Insomnia, from the Collection name dropdown menu, select **Export**.
+1. In Insomnia, from the collection name dropdown menu, select **Export**.
 1. Select the collections or requests you want to export.
 1. Select **Export**.
 1. Select **HAR - HTTP Archive Format** from the dropdown menu.